 - Struggling with anxiety and frustration about your inability to perform previous activities without drugs or alcohol

 Stop linking powerless to mental health weakness.
 The value of powerlessness is defining the problem.
 Unmanageability describes how that problem has affected your life.
 When we become helpless to unmanaged family, work, finances, health, or relationships, we experience a real sense of powerlessness.

-Regardless of what your addiction recovery journey looks like, finding serenity within powerlessness is all about.
-Accepting reality and believing in what could be.
-This can help you stay clean and sober for the long run.
+Regardless of what your addiction recovery journey looks like, finding serenity within powerlessness is all about: accepting reality and believing in what could be.
+This can help you stay clean and sober in the long run.

 Take Control of Addiction

-If you or someone you love struggles to manage their drug and alcohol addiction, seek drug addiction treatment today.
-Our comprehensive treatment programs and addiction specialist at Lighthouse Recovery Institute can help you find the right path to recovery.
+If you or someone you love struggles to manage their drug and alcohol addiction, it is vital to seek drug addiction treatment.
+Our comprehensive treatment programs and addiction specialists at Lighthouse Recovery Institute can help you find the right path to recovery.

-Whether your journey starts with drug rehab, a full-time recovery program, or goes to 12-step meetings, our therapists will look at your unique needs to offer you solutions that give you back the power and control over your life.
-Contact us today at 866-308-2090 and learn more about addiction treatment programs.
+Whether your journey starts with drug rehab, a full-time recovery program, or 12-step meetings, our therapists will look at your unique needs and offer solutions that give you back power and control over your life.
+Contact us today at 866.308.2090 to learn more about our addiction treatment programs and your options.